course-registration-banner.jpg

 Visiting Student Letters

 Students must request a Visiting Student Letter to take a class elsewhere via the Augustana Visiting Student Letter Request Form.
-A student’s submission will be reviewed by the SAS office for transferability and program fit.
-If the request is approved a Visiting Student Letter will be granted by the assistant dean of enrolment management.
+The SAS office will review the submission for transferability and program fit.
+If approved, the assistant dean of enrollment management will issue the letter.

 ⭐ Students must be in good academic standing and have completed a minimum of 24 credits to be granted a VSL.